Wellesley Supplemental Essays

 Choosing an Admissions Plan

 Wellesley College has three admissions plans: Early Decision I, Early Decision II, and Regular Decision.
 It is important to fully understand each admissions plan so you can make the most informed decision on which plan is best for you.
 While the admissions plans vary, the admissions requirements for each are the same.
-Students are still required to write the same number of Wellesley supplemental essays no matter which admissions plan they choose.
+Students must write the same number of Wellesley supplemental essays, no matter which admissions plan they choose.

 Early Decision